Saturday-Developer/Create-Api-for-List-of-Images-and-fetch-them-in-React-and-React-Native-using-Redux-and-Redux-Thunk/readme.md

-Before run make sure you havew installed all dependencies that require for environment
+Before run make sure you have installed all dependencies that require for environment